Nastel/jkool-client-java-api/README.md

     Response response = jkSend.post(event);
     response.close();
 ```
-The Client API formats the entity into JSON format and streams it to jKool over default `https` protocol.
+The `JKStream` formats the `event` into JSON and sends it to https://data.jkoolcloud.com/JESL.

 ### Running JKQL (Synchronously)
 In addition to streaming, data can also be retrieved from jKool via Rest.
 To do this, make use of the jKool Query Language (JKQL).
 Please see [JKQL Reference Guide](https://www.nastel.com/wp-content/uploads/2020/03/Nastel_jKQL_User_Guide.pdf).
 Use the `JKQuery` to run JKQL synchronously.
 Use your access token along with the JKQL query.
 Below is an example: